- GGC@WKU Home Page

 The skills and knowledge you gain will prove useful in your future career and life.

-- Acquire professional work experience, build your resume, and make connections with
+- Acquire professional work experience, build your resume, and make connections with the university

 - Develop communication, leadership and organizational skills